Louis-Pujol/PyMeshDecimation/README.md

 # pyDecimation
-Fast mesh decimation in python with correspondence mapping

-Goal : pure python version of the VK decimation algo

-TODO :
-1) Implement QuadricInitialization
-2° Implement next steps...
+The goal of this package is to provide a pure python implementation of the quadric decimation algorithm of VTK that keep track of the collapse operations.